 Get back onto Bond Street, and continue south, soaking up all the impressive window displays as you do so.
 Turn right onto Bruton Street and cross through the park to Annabel’s.
 You can’t miss it!
 Each year they bring out a show stopping tree display, that covers the entire building.
 Last year it was red, this year it’s white.
 Personally I preferred last year’s look, but I still want to see this year’s in person.
 As it really is a stop you in your tracks moment.

 We were lucky enough to see their display on Fifth Avenue in New York last year too, and it’s just as impressive.
-This year they’ve spruced their London store up just a little bit more too, and I’m hear for it!
+This year they’ve spruced their London store up just a little bit more too, and I’m totally here for it!

-Having moved locations not too long ago, Stella McCartney is now based just down from Cartier on the opposite side of the road.
-First you will pass Tiffany & Co, which also has a lovely display of lights and wreaths.
-But there’s no mistaking Stella McCartney’s store front.
+Having moved locations a few years ago, Stella McCartney is now based almost opposite to Tiffany & Co.
+There’s truly no mistaking Stella McCartney’s store front.
 Possibly the brightest in all of London, their impressive display lights up the entire street.

 Whether it’s for you or not, it has to be seen to be believed!